FzS92/ChatAdvisor/README.md

 The code for this project is also published on HuggingFace Space.
 You can access the web interface and try out the Chat Advisor by visiting the following link:

 [HuggingFace Space: Chat Advisor](https://huggingface.co/spaces/fzs/ChatAdvisor)

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License
-This project is licensed under the [MIT License](https://rem.mit-license.org).

 ## Acknowledgments
 The application uses the [ChatGPT-OpenAI](https://openai.com/) API to generate suggested answers.